super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 > more solutions.
 A solution in this context is a filling of the grid with words all belonging to
 > the specified word list.

-He also introduces the "unconstrained" problem variant, where shaded cells are not an input of the problem but determined at run-time by the program.
-This variant will not be discussed here.
+He also introduces an unconstrained variant, where shaded cells are not an input of the problem but determined at run-time, by the compiler.
+This variant, known as *crozzle*, will not be discussed here.

 ### Approach

-Crossword solving is typically a constraint satisfaction problem: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).
+Crossword solving is typically a *constraint satisfaction problem (CSP)*: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).

 An alternative approach is to consider that the variables are the letter cells, the values are the letters and the constraints are that certain groups of letters must form valid words.